Northwest Denture Center Data Breach Affects 12,209 in Washington State

 It's free to join.

-On May 27, 2025, Northwest Denture Center Inc. (NDC), based in Burlington, Wash., experienced a data breach that affected 12,209 Washington residents.
+On May 27, 2025, Northwest Denture Center Inc. (NDC), based in Burlington, Wash., experienced a data breach that affected at least 19,419 individuals.
 According to a notice filed with the Washington Attorney General, NDC discovered suspicious activity on its network on May 28 and immediately began an investigation.
+Affected individuals include 12,209 Washington residents.

 To assess the impact, NDC conducted an extensive review of the compromised files, which was completed by June 27.
 The review revealed that the exposed information included a combination of personally identifiable information (PII) and protected health information (PHI): names, Social Security numbers, driver’s license or Washington ID card numbers, full dates of birth and medical information.